 WHAT ARE MICROREACTORS?

-A microreactor is a small nuclear reactor that can operate as part of the electric grid, independently from the electric grid, or as part of a microgrid to generate up to 20 megawatts of electricity, and provide heat for industrial applications.
+A microreactor is a small nuclear reactor that can operate as part of the electric grid, independently from the electric grid, or as part of a microgrid to generate up to 20 megawatts thermal energy that can be used to generate electricity and provide heat for industrial applications.
 Most of these small reactors are designed to be portable – many could be hauled by a semitractor-trailer.
 Microreactors are 100 to 1,000 times smaller than conventional nuclear reactors, while small modular reactors (SMRs) range from 20 to 300 megawatts.

 INL is working with developers, private industry, regulators, universities and others to develop, demonstrate, test and validate this new generation of microreactors.
 As part of its research mission, INL is also helping develop new fuels for microreactor designs, many of which will use low-enriched uranium with higher concentrations of uranium-235 than the fuel used in today’s commercial power reactors.